SIR-trading/SIR-docs/src/pages/index.md

 SIR delegates the task of rebalancing to liquidity providers who do it on a block-by-block basis in exchange for fees.
 In the best case scenario, albeit probably too optimistic, where the leverage (`l`) remains constant, the leverage ETF’s price (`q`) becomes path-independent: `q=p^l`, where `p` is the price of the underlying asset, and `l` is the leverage ratio.
 By making the price of the leverage ETF depend only on the price of the underlying asset (no volatility decay), the volatility decay and the liquidation risk are mitigated.

-Lastly, SIR only charges fees when getting in or out of a position.
+Lastly, SIR only charges fees when entering or exiting a position.
 Therefore, the users' capital is not slowly drained through fees even when they maintain the leveraged position.

 ## Leveraged Tokens